freyadam/chatter/README.md

 - `-u file` File with a list of username/password pairs.
 Each line holds a single pair and they are delimited by a space.
 Neither username nor password can contain any other spaces. `#` on the beginning of a line marks a comment and such a line is ignored.

 - `-r file` Address of a file in which a list of rooms to be run is defined.
 Each chatroom name is on its own line.
-Again lines beginning with `#` are ignored.
+Again, lines beginning with `#` are ignored.

 ### Running client ###

 Client can be executed by a command `./bin/client <address> <port>` where both address and port belong to server that the client connects to.
 Both IPv4 and IPv6 addresses are supported.
-Port of a client is picked automatically.
+Port of a client is selected automatically.

 ### Client usage ###